texjporg/ptex2pdf/README.md

   start version number in the format YYYYMMDD.0
   better support for cp932 windows filenames
   first replace all backslash chars to slash chars
+- version 20170622.0
+  pass all non-optional arguments before filename to TeX engine

 ## Copyright and License ##